Skip to content

 SSH Connection (Command Line)

 The more "classical" way to work with HPC is based on the command line.
 After following the instructions below, you will be on one of the login nodes.
-This is the starting point for many tasks such as running programs and data management.
+This is the starting point for many tasks such as launching jobs and doing data management.

 Using SSH key pair

 We recommend to create an SSH key pair by following the instructions here.
-Using an SSH key pair is beneficial for security reasons, although it is not necessary to work with the ZIH HPC system.
+Using an SSH key pair is beneficial for security reasons, although it is not necessary to work with ZIH HPC systems.

 Windows users might need to install Windows Terminal.